-Protecting Clients' Rights in Employment Disputes
+Protecting Clients’ Rights In Employment Disputes

-Standing Up for Unfairly Treated Employees
+Standing Up For Unfairly Treated Employees

 While employers have a great deal of authority to hire, fire, promote and demote employees, there are several circumstances where employees who have been terminated or otherwise treated adversely can challenge their treatment in court.
 The most common examples include:

-- Sexual harassment: Harassment on the basis of sex can also be considered employment discrimination if it takes the form of a quid pro quo or creates a hostile work environment.
+- Sexual harassment : Harassment on the basis of sex can also be considered employment discrimination if it takes the form of a quid pro quo or creates a hostile work environment.

-- Wrongful termination: If you have an employment contract that specifies that you can only be terminated for cause, our attorneys can help you enforce that provision.
+- Wrongful termination : If you have an employment contract that specifies that you can be terminated only for cause, our attorneys can help you enforce that provision.

 We are experienced at initiating employment litigation on behalf of employees.
-If necessary, we will take your case to the Equal Employment Opportunities Commission (EEOC) or Massachusetts Commission Against Discrimination (MCAD) before filing a lawsuit.
+If necessary, we will take your case to the Equal Employment Opportunity Commission (EEOC) or Massachusetts Commission Against Discrimination (MCAD) before filing a lawsuit.

 Defending Employers Against Employee Lawsuits